massexchange/MXControl/README.md

 ##### FILES INCLUDED:
 (file extension, then alphabetical order)

-- **AWSEC2Sizes.json:** A JSON list of every possible AWS size, built using copy, paste, cat, and underscore-cli.
+- **config/AWSEC2Sizes.json:** A JSON list of every possible AWS size, built using copy, paste, cat, and underscore-cli.
 In the future, we may want to fetch this list automatically/update it dynamically. **DO NOT EDIT, unless to update or eliminate.**

-- **cronTaskList.json:** A user supplied JSON list of controlTask objects.
+- **config/cronTaskList.json:** A user supplied JSON list of controlTask objects.
 Read whenever `mxcontrol auto` is invoked.
 An nonsense example is included by default.

-- **dbPowerDefaults.json:** A JSON object designating the desired default sizes for `on` and `off` RDS states.
+- **config/dbPowerDefaults.json:** A JSON object designating the desired default sizes for `on` and `off` RDS states.
 Sensible defaults are included.

-- **instanceNamePrefixes.json:** A JSON object designating instance name prefixes for your back end, front end, and database instances.
+- **config/instanceNamePrefixes.json:** A JSON object designating instance name prefixes for your back end, front end, and database instances.

-- **cli.js:** Arbitrates any activities involving command line interactions with **MXControl**.
+- **src/cli.js:** Arbitrates any activities involving command line interactions with **MXControl**.
 Essentially, takes command line arguments, passes it to [minimist](https://github.com/substack/minimist), forms the resulting minimist argument object into an unvalidated ControlTask, passes the created task into controlTaskValidator.js to validate the object and get any errors.
 If there are no errors, passes the validated task to **routes.js's** `runTask` function.

-- **cronPower.js:** Arbitrates any activities involving scheduling tasks via file input (can be easily refactored in the future to accept any JSON input for scheduled jobs) with [Later.js](https://bunkat.github.io/later/index.html) and **MXControl.** It reads the file **cronTaskList.json,** attempts to parse it for JSON, passes said resulting JSON to controlTaskValidator.
+- **src/cronPower.js:** Arbitrates any activities involving scheduling tasks via file input (can be easily refactored in the future to accept any JSON input for scheduled jobs) with [Later.js](https://bunkat.github.io/later/index.html) and **MXControl.** It reads the file **cronTaskList.json,** attempts to parse it for JSON, passes said resulting JSON to controlTaskValidator.
 If there are no errors, it then uses **routes.js's** `buildPowerFunc` to build a `runTask` wrapper function to run over a valid Later.js schedule.

-- **logUtil.js:** Utility functions and object definitions specifically centered around printing logs using [winston](https://github.com/winstonjs/winston).
+- **src/logUtil.js:** Utility functions and object definitions specifically centered around printing logs using [winston](https://github.com/winstonjs/winston).

-- **controlTaskValidator:** Provides any and all functionality needed for validating ControlTasks, but not for validating specific types of input, like command line arguments.
+- **src/controlTaskValidator:** Provides any and all functionality needed for validating ControlTasks, but not for validating specific types of input, like command line arguments.
 Before any ControlTask can get safely passed into **routes.js's** `runTask`, it must pass through `getControlTaskErrors`.
 If this function returns no tasks in error, then it is safe to run.

-- **mxcontrolUtil.js:** Any other utility functions or constant definitions needed in more than one file, and not covering logging.
+- **src/mxcontrolUtil.js:** Any other utility functions or constant definitions needed in more than one file, and not covering logging.
 Maintains dictionaries of `possibleActions` and `possibleSizes`, `tryToParseConfig,` for safely parsing configurations, and other minor functionality.

-- **routes.js:** Provides all decisioning functionality, as well as wrappers for getting simplified AWS state object arrays.
+- **src/routes.js:** Provides all decisioning functionality, as well as wrappers for getting simplified AWS state object arrays.
 Primarily, provides `runTask`, which, given a well-formed ControlTask, runs a specified **[MXAWS](https://github.com/massexchange/MXAWS)**. function or series of functions, and `buildPowerFunc`, which returns argument-less functions that call `runTask` with a packaged, well-formed ControlTask.

+#### Then what the hell is this "dist" directory?
+- This project is set up to be automatically babel-transpiled on npm install for compatibility reasons.
+Files in the "dist" directory are the code that will actually be called and running.
+If you want to make and test edits to the code, you need to run `npm run build` to retranspile the module.
+For more information on `npm run build` and other npm scripts this project uses, see `package.json.`